wds4/tribal-tapestry/experiment/worksheet.md

 ## Extra Credit: Part 3

-*Name the Three Components of a Virtue Signal.*
+*Name the Three Primary Components of a Virtue Signal.*
 - [ ] the universally acceptable *core*
 - [ ] the toxic *overlay*
 - [ ] the union of the core with the overlay